 How the Company engages

-Through the pandemic, staff were encouraged to work from home supported in this way by facilitating the acquisition of the necessary home-working equipment to ensure their roles could be performed as seamlessly as possible.
+Through the pandemic, staff were encouraged to work from home and were supported in this way by facilitating the acquisition of the necessary home-working equipment to ensure their roles could be performed as seamlessly as possible.
 Video-conferencing software was made available to all staff to ensure that easy and regular contact could be maintained with their peers and reporting lines.
-This enabled a level of dialogue almost as flexible as that experienced by staff prior to the onset of the pandemic.
-Given the success of home-working across the Group, management have decided to introduce flexible working on a more permanent basis going forwards.
+Given the success of home-working across the Group, subsequent to the easing of lockdown restrictions, in September 2022, we reviewed and established changes to our working practices to adopt a hybrid working model and core hours.
+The aim has been to create a sense of balance between the home and office, and we have seen an increase in the sense of wellbeing amongst our employees as a result.
+Their mental and physical wellbeing has improved and their ability to manage the demands of work and home, easier to achieve.
+This sense of wellbeing is known to be a key component of inclusivity and fostering a culture of trust and acceptance.

-More recently, a new internal HR platform has been launched allowing staff to book their time off more easily, be that for holidays, study and medical leave, as well as booking office-working time.
-The platform also gives staff access to details of the various insurances and other benefits that the Group has provided for them free of charge and how to access these, and also acts as a portal to enable management to quickly communicate Group news and developments to all staff and issue feedback on surveys, something that has been of particular value in recent times as lockdowns begin to be lifted and thoughts turn towards a return to a greater proportion of office-working than has been the case since early-2020.
+Facilitating this, the Group’s HR platform allows staff to book their time off more easily, be that for holidays, study and medical leave, as well as booking office-working time.
+The platform also gives staff access to details of the various insurances and other benefits that the Group has provided for them free of charge and how to access these, and also acts as a portal to enable management to quickly communicate Group news and developments to all staff and issue feedback on surveys.

 Suppliers